 As mentioned above, many coupons require a minimum purchase.
 The minimum only applies to the actual cost of the items in your order after any instant discounts, and does not include extra costs like tax or shipping, when applicable.

 Some stores will list a code right on their website, which is very convenient, but it may not be the best discount available for your particular order.
 There are also many cases where coupon codes for a store exist, but aren't listed on the store's website at all.
 This is where a little coupon research comes in handy.
 Here are a handful of ways to find coupons:

-You can also do a general internet search.
+Do a general internet search.
 Usually, you'll just have to enter the store name and the term "coupons" in Google or your preferred search engine (e.g., "Best Buy coupons").
 This should bring up a wide variety of sources for finding coupons for that store.

+Search the model number.
 Perhaps you don't know what store you want to purchase from, but you know the item you want to buy.
 If you're set on a particular model of TV, for instance, you can search the model number on DealNews to see if any deals are listed for it.
 Using the model number is a quick way to pinpoint the exact item you're looking for.

 See which stores sell the item.
 If you don't see a current deal, you may have to go a step further and find out which stores are selling the item you want.
 Use a search engine to type in the model number, or a combination of brand and model number, to find stores that sell the item.
 Determine which of the stores you'd feel comfortable purchasing from, and from there, you can use the search by store technique to find out if any coupons are available.

 Do the Math First